Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

     qc_b2 = transpile(qc,backend=backend,optimization_level=2)
     qc_b2.draw("mpl")

-When you set the :attr:`~qiskit.transpile.optimization_level`` to 3, it enables heavy optimization.
+When you set the ``optimization_level`` to 3, it enables heavy optimization.
 This level of optimization considers previous considerations and involves the resynthesis of two qubit blocks of gates in the circuit.
-The result of multiple seeds for different trials is a reduction in the number of quantum gates and the determination of the a coupling map connection, such as **[[0,1],[1,0],[2,1]]**.
+The result of multiple seeds for different trials is a reduction in the number of quantum gates and the determination of the a coupling map connection, such as **[(2,1),(0,1),(1,0)]**.
-Based on the basis gates, results in one less :class:`.CXGate` and the addition of eight one qubit gates.
+Based on the operation names, results in one less :class:`.CXGate` and the addition of eight one qubit gates.

 .. testcode::